 But why is this?
-What’s so bad about focusing on the amount you’re going to pay every month?
+Why not focus on the amount you’re going to pay every month?
 It’s a good question, and we have the answer.

-The main reason that most people tell you to focus on a total price rather than a monthly payment is that a monthly payment can be more deceptive than you might think.
-For instance, let’s say your budget for a new car is $400 per month.
-The dealer might be able to easily get your payments within your budget, but to do so, they may have to spread out the payments over a long term such as 72 or 84 months.
+For example, if you want to keep your new car payment to $400 per month, the dealer might easily get your payments within your budget.
+But to do so, they may have to spread out the payments over a long term, such as 72 or 84 months.
 The result is that the car will be a lot more expensive in the end.

 In the example we’ve given, a car payment of $400 per month for five years (60 months) equates to $24,000.
 But the same $400 per month spread out over six years (72 months) is $28,800, while it’s $33,600 over seven years (84 months).
 If you solely focus on payment, these might all seem like the same $400 per month, but if you focus on the sum of all those payments, you’ll see that there are significant differences between these figures.